natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Choose "No score" to exclude this criteria from your assessment.

-The following consequence criteria are Recovery Attributes.
-These include life history traits such as regeneration rates and recruitment patterns influence the ability of habitats to recover from disturbance.
-For biotic habitats, we treat recovery as a function of natural mortality, recruitment, age of maturity, and connectivity
+**The following consequence criteria are Recovery Attributes.**  These include life history traits such as regeneration rates and recruitment patterns influence the ability of habitats to recover from disturbance.
+For biotic habitats, we treat recovery as a function of natural mortality, recruitment, age of maturity, and connectivity.

 4. **Natural mortality rate rating (biotic habitats only).** Habitats with high natural mortality rates are generally more productive and more capable of recovery.